 Projected Order of Business

-The Projected Order of Business is a simplified, unofficial daily agenda that indicates the likely order of business, including scheduled divisions (votes), for a particular sitting day.
-It is published for each sitting of the House and is usually available on the House of Commons website the previous evening.
+The Projected Order of Business is a simplified, unofficial daily agenda that indicates a forecast order of business, including scheduled votes, for a given sitting day.
+It is subject to change without notice.
+It states the length of time members may speak on each item and provides a projection of business for subsequent days.
+It is published for each sitting of the House and is usually available on the House of Commons website once the previous sitting adjourns.

 Status of House Business

-Bills are proposed laws, published and circulated under the authority of the Speaker.
+Bills are proposed laws, published on the House of Commons website under the authority of the Speaker.

 Comprehensive indexes to the Debates and the Journals of the House of Commons, as well as Committees' Evidence are kept up to date throughout the session and are available on the House of Commons website.
-With the Publication Search tool, searches can be performed using keywords.
-The indexes to the Debates and the Journals are also printed in bound volumes at the end of each session, and are available at the Library of Parliament.
+Searches can be performed using keywords in the Publication Search tool on the House of Commons website.
+The indexes to the Debates and the Journals are also printed in bound volumes at the end of each session and are available at the Library of Parliament.